Xanderyeng/sturdy-docker/readme.md

 </pre>

 ### Setting Up Your Host User Passwordless
-One of the biggest thing that I found useful is to set your username password when you use sudo privileges and it works with Linux and macOS so that you can setup hosts file when running one of the script to add and remove hosts in the hosts file.
+One of the biggest things that I found useful is to set your username password when you use sudo privileges and it works with Linux and macOS so that you can setup hosts file when running one of the script to add and remove hosts in the hosts file.
 Please follow the following to make your user passwordless
 <pre>
 sudo visudo
 </pre>